Weakly--exceptional quotient singularities: Four-dimensional case

-In view of Theorem~\ref{thm:criterion:4D}, the only transitive $\bar{G}$ that are not weakly--exceptional are the finite subgroups of automorphism groups of surfaces of degree $2$ or $3$ and \altgroup{5} with one specific action.
-When considering automorphisms of a surface $S$, without loss of generality one can assume that there is no $\bar{G}$--invariant surface $S'$ of smaller degree. \begin{lemma} Let $S\subset\proj{3}$ be a $\bar{G}$--invariant surface of minimal degree.
-Then either $\deg{S}\geq4$ or $S$ is smooth. \end{lemma} \pf Since $G$ is transitive, $\deg{S}\geq2$.
-If $\deg{S}=2$ and $S$ is singular, then $S$ has exactly $1$ isolated singularity.
-This is impossible (by Lemma~\ref{lemma:singNo}), so if $\deg{S}=2$ then $S$ must be smooth.
+In view of Theorem~\ref{thm:criterion:4D}, the only irreducible $\bar{G}$ that are not weakly-exceptional are the finite subgroups of automorphism groups of surfaces of degree $2$ or $3$ and \altgroup{5} with one specific action.
+When considering automorphisms of a surface $S$, without loss of generality one can assume that there is no $\bar{G}$-invariant surface $S'$ of smaller degree. \begin{lemma} Let $G\subset\slgroup{4}{\complex}$ be a finite irreducible group, $\bar{G}\subset\pglgroup{4}{\complex}$ its projection, and let $S\subset\proj{3}$ be a $\bar{G}$-invariant surface of degree minimal among the degrees of all $\bar{G}$-invariant surfaces.
+Then either $\deg{S}\geq4$ or $S$ is smooth. \end{lemma} \pf Since $G$ is irreducible, $\deg{S}\geq2$.
+If $\deg{S}=2$ and $S$ is singular, then either $S$ has exactly $1$ isolated singularity, or $S$ is a union of two planes and thus has a singular line, which must then be $\bar{G}$-invariant.
+Both cases are impossible (by Lemma~\ref{lemma:singNo} and the irreducibility of $G$), so if $\deg{S}=2$ then $S$ must be smooth.

+If $\deg{S}=3$, and $S$ is not irreducible, then either it is the union of a plane and an irreducible quadric surface (each of which must thus be a $\bar{G}$-invariant surface of smaller degree, contradicting the hypothesis) or $S$ is the union of $3$ distinct planes, whose intersection gives a point fixed by all of $\bar{G}$ (stopping $G$ from being irreducible).
+Hence $S$ is irreducible.

-If $\deg{S}=3$ and $S$ has a singular curve $C$, then, since the surface $S$ is a $\bar{G}$--invariant surface of minimal degree and hence irreducible, by \cite[Case E]{Bruce-Wall} $C$ is a line.
-Since $\bar{G}(S)=S$, $\bar{G}(C)=C$, and so there exists a $\bar{G}$--invariant line, contradicting transitivity of $G$.
+Assume $S$ has non-isolated singularities, with $C$ being the union of all singular curves on $S$.
+Then, one can easily see that $C$ is a line.
+Since $\bar{G}(S)=S$, $\bar{G}(C)=C$, and so there exists a $\bar{G}$-invariant line, contradicting irreducibility of $G$.
 Therefore if $\deg{S}=3$ then $S$ must have at worst isolated singularities.